-Other publications dealing with other French-based creoles are The Saint-Lucian Creole Basic Course (1968) commissioned by the U.S. Peace Corps and the Dictionary of Louisiana Creole (Indiana University Press, 1998) funded by the National Endowment for the Humanities (NEH).
-That agency also has funded research on Louisiana Regional French conducted in collaboration with several universities in Louisiana.
-Products of that research are a CD-ROM Discovering Cajun French through the spoken word (2003) and the Dictionary of Louisiana French: As spoken in the Cajun, Creole, and Native American Communities (University Press of Mississippi, 2009).
+Publications dealing with other French-based creoles are The Saint-Lucian Creole Basic Course (1968), commissioned by the U.S. Peace Corps, and the Dictionary of Louisiana Creole (Indiana University Press, 1998), funded by the National Endowment for the Humanities (NEH).
+That agency has also funded research on Louisiana French conducted in collaboration with several universities in Louisiana.
+Products of that research are a CD-ROM, Discovering Cajun French Through the Spoken Word (2003), and the Dictionary of Louisiana French: As Spoken in Cajun, Creole, and American Indian Communities (University Press of Mississippi, 2009).
+Currently, with a grant from the NEH, the Institute is preparing a Differential, Historical, and Etymological Dictionary of Louisiana French in collaboration with Tulane University.

 Concurrently, research has been carried out at the Institute in the field of creole linguistics, particularly French-based creoles and related varieties of overseas French.
-The Director, Albert Valdman, is the author or editor of two basic resources in this area published in France: Le créole: structure, statut et origine (1978) and Le français hors de France (1979).
-In 2003 the Institute organized an international conference in French in the United States that led to the collective volume Le français en Amérique du Nord (Laval University Press, 2005).
+The Director, Albert Valdman, is the author or editor of two basic resources in this area published in France: Le créole: structure, statut et origine (1978) and Le français hors de France (1979), as well as French and Creole in Louisiana (1997).
+In 2003 the Institute organized an international conference on French in the United States that led to the collective volume Le français en Amérique du Nord (Laval University Press, 2005).

 The Institute has also branched out in the area of educational linguistics and language planning.
-Under the auspices of the Office of Bilingual Education and Minority Language Affairs (U.S. Department of Education) it organized four summer institutes for the training of bilingual teachers involved in teaching Haitian children in the three major diaspora centers: New York, Miami, and Boston (1981-84).
-With USAID funding it organized in 1979 a conference in Haiti on the use of Creole in primary education (Créole et enseignement primaire en Haïti) prior to the launching of the bilingual educational reform program.
+Under the auspices of the Office of Bilingual Education and Minority Language Affairs (U.S. Department of Education), it organized four summer institutes for the training of bilingual teachers involved in teaching Haitian children in the three major diaspora centers: New York, Miami, and Boston (1981-84).
+With USAID funding, it organized in 1979 a conference in Haiti on the use of Creole in primary education (Créole et enseignement primaire en Haïti) prior to the launching of the bilingual educational reform program by the then Haitian Ministry of Education.
+It also assumed a major role in the preparation of the first Creole-French/French-Creole dictionary (Diksyonè Kreyòl-Fransè/Dictionnaire Français-Créole) meeting lexicographic standards to be published by Editions Haïtiennes (Hachette-Deschamps).

-Among the Haitian or Haitian-American students who have earned graduate degrees in French Linguistics, a program with which the Creole Institute is closely associated, are Yves Dejean, Flore Zéphir, Josiane Hudicourt-Barnes, Yves Joseph, and Frenand Léger, all of whom have been very professionally active in the field of Haitian Studies.
+Among the Haitian or Haitian-American students who have earned graduate degrees in French Linguistics, a program with which the Creole Institute is closely associated, are Yves Dejean, Flore Zéphir , Yves Joseph, Frenand Léger, Jacques Pierre, Nicolas André (member of the Akademi kreyòl), all of whom have been professionally active in the field of Haitian Studies.

 Would you like to